getdish/dish/docs/next.md

 - redo GPT3 summaries
   - table style:
     - | dish | rating | short summary |

+---

+content ideas:

+  - using company money to set up a fund initially to keep good lists coming
+    - interview series with chefs (pick 5 places that mean something to you, tell a story)
+    - michelin starred places
+    - "definitive" guides to regions
+    - "controversial" lists like "LA hands down beats SF in tacos, here's the comparison"
+    - "informative" lists like "Why Mexican food fails in the bay, and why Asian food rocks" or "3 asian cuisines that are amazing in the bay, 3 that are better in LA" etc

+  - setting up more automated ways for people to see bounties or payouts for certain types of content. a bounties page essentially for listers to go to and earn some money.

+  - hooking in analytics such that we can automatically suggest interesting topics for people. think of it as a sort of data-analytics team within a newspaper, but public as more of an analytics dashboard we build and improve

+bring the app "to life":

+  - home map needs to load points/regions faster and better
+    - secondary points, hover effects, colorized by type, emoji for standouts
+    - load next search points on map move and show them dimmed on map

+  - more social stuff overall
+    - home showing better profile info, userpages far nicer

+  - more interesting tags on the home

+  - ensure interesting lists on home

+  - incentives made fun/clear
+    - show "desired" lists and other info clearly

+  - fun light notification bubbles + more feedback

+incentivizing good content:

+  - being able to airdrop tokens for certain lists that meet thresholds

+  - show "desired" things clearly

+  - we need a way to figure out interesting tags and have them grow and organically tie into making lists. eg:

+    - "friendly bathroom"
+    - ""
+    - "quality decaf"

+---

 # search quality (lower priority)
 - when i search for nopalito to try and find the restaurant with that name that has gpt3 - i think we can safely say "near exact match names" can rank highly for plain (non-tag) search http://d1live.com/gems/san-francisco/-/nopalito